port-labs/port-docs/docs/promote-scorecards/promote-scorecards.md

 The system enforces several validation rules to maintain data integrity:

 1. Rule levels must match one of the levels defined in their parent scorecard
-2. Scorecard blueprint built in relations cannot be renamed or modified
+2. Scorecard blueprint built-in relations cannot be renamed or modified
 3. Rule results maintain immutable core properties while allowing updates to custom properties